deltashri/ML2020/notes.md

 > All real world data is in the first quadrant... you would not have negative time, or, negative price for a house (no one is paying you to buy a house) etc.

-### If the data distrubution of a particular feature does not follow normal distribution (68% - 95% - 98%) [Gaussian distribution] there are ways to normalize the data
-* take the log of the values... it will magically convert the distribution to a normal distribution.... you can also
-1. take the reciprocal
-1. take the squareroot
-1. get the square etc.
-* taking the log is better... because, it will also help in converting the value back to the original scale.
-* other ways to transform the data are:
-1. Box-Cox method (does not work if there are zeros and -ve numbers in the dataset)
-1. Yo-Johnson method